 Chris Heal FBHI watchmaker

-Please note our service section will not operate From May 27th 2017 until June 3rd.
-We may be able to answer questions by EMAIL ONLY during this period - please do not phone as the person who answers cannot assist with repair questions
+Please note our service section will not operate From 28th July 2017 to 6th August 2017 We MAY be able to answer questions by EMAIL ONLY during this period - please do not phone as the person who answers cannot assist with repair questions

 Watch servicing & repairs through some watch houses and high street jewellers can be expensive.
 With low overheads and an online watch repair service we aim to provide a fast, efficient and affordable service.
 We are able to repair and service many makes of watch and we have material accounts with many companies listed in the left panel plus we are able to service or give information and charges on other watch brands listed on our watch repair costs page.
 If you are sending your watch to chealwatch then we have helpful information about sending and a sending form.